maddiott/raytracer50/README.md

   - Included under OutsideLibs

 # Assets
-Mesh of the Utah Teapot
+Mesh of a low resolution Utah Teapot
+Mesh of a cube

 # Program Features
 - Basic raytracer (naive intersection of polygons with Lambertian shading)